 Sunscreen protects us from ultraviolet rays from the sun, but at what cost?
-It has been shown that sunscreen effects marine and plant life, as well as causes coral bleaching.
-If you live by the ocean or have ever gone on vacation by the sea, you will have noticed a slick of oil topping the water of some of the best beaches.
+It has been shown that sunscreen affects marine and plant life, as well as causes coral bleaching.
+If you live by the ocean or have ever gone on vacation by the sea, you will have noticed a translucent slick of oil topping the water of some of the best beaches.
 This is sunscreen.
 Using the proper types of sunscreen is imperative for the health of marine ecosystems.

 The Sunnyside of Truth: